 Exploring the savannah

-The above sample Guianas holiday can be adjusted to fit your own particular requirements.
-Please talk to our team of travel specialists to discuss your arrangements and what you would like to include in your tailor-made Guianas holiday.
+The above Guyana holiday can be adjusted to fit your own particular requirements.
+Please talk to our team of travel specialists to discuss your arrangements and what you would like to include in your tailor-made holiday.

 From relatively sophisticated hotels in the capital cities to remote and rustic jungle lodges reached by small aircraft, river journeys or overland by 4 x 4 vehicle, we book all accommodation, transfers and excursions according to the logistics of your itinerary.

-The above sample Guianas holiday can be adjusted to fit your particular requirements for this holiday; please liaise with your Travel Consultant to discuss what additional activities may be available and what you would like to include in your tailor-made Guianas holiday.
+Please liaise with your Travel Consultant to discuss what additional activities may be available and what you would like to include in your tailor-made Guyana holiday.

-If you like the broad sweep of the above sample Guianas holiday but either have fewer days to spend, or wish to extend it in any way, please ask your Travel Consultant for ideas on how to shorten or lengthen the holiday, or how to reorganise the itinerary.
+If you like the broad sweep of the above Guyana holiday but either have fewer days to spend, or wish to extend it in any way, please ask your Travel Consultant for ideas on how to shorten or lengthen the holiday, or how to reorganise the itinerary.

 If you wish to make any changes to the initial itinerary – such as alternative accommodation, different activities, extra nights in any particular location etc. – that is not a problem.
-We want to work with you on the itinerary until it exactly matches what you’re looking for from your tailor-made Guianas holiday.
+We want to work with you on the itinerary until it exactly matches what you’re looking for from your tailor-made holiday to Guyana.